 According to the National Highway Traffic Safety Association, about 40 percent of all car accidents occur at intersections.
 This equates to more than 2.3 million intersection accidents, causing 7,000 fatalities and 700,000 injuries each year.

 At Davis Law Group, P.S., we recognize the dangers of intersection accidents.
-If you have questions or concerns about your accident case, don’t hesitate to contact us today.
+If you have questions or concerns about your accident case, don’t hesitate to contact our award-winning team of Seattle car accident lawyers today.

 Washington State Intersection Laws